Department of Environmental Sciences and Engineering

 675 Air Pollution, Chemistry, and Physics (3).
 This class is designed for graduate students planning for research in air pollution, emphasizing chemical kinetics and engineering approaches to problem solving in addition to atmospheric structure, meteorology, and modeling.
 We address problems of stratospheric and tropospheric ozone, particulate matter, and acid rain.
 We emphasize quantitative problem solving in homework.

-685 Water and Sanitation Planning and Policy in Developing Countries (PLAN 685) (3).
+685 Water and Sanitation Planning and Policy in Less Developed Countries (PLAN 685) (3).
 See PLAN 685 for description.

 691H Honors Research (3).
 Permission of the instructor.
 Directed readings or laboratory study of a selected topic.
 A written report is required in the form of an honors thesis (ENVR 692H).